jmhuie/SlicerBiomech/README.md

 **Results Table:** A table with calculations.
 See below for a list of traits.
 See "Advanced Options" for enabling and disabling calculations.

-**Results Chart:** A plot of the table results.
+**Results Plot:** A plot of the table results.
 By default, Imin is plotted over percent of length.
 If the option to use the neutral axis is enabled, then Ina is plotted instead.

 **List of Calculations:**